TurcsikZ/ZSPD-Deep-learning-projekt/README.md

   <li>Run the script in the following way: python srgan.py --dataset_name path/2D_DATA/TRAIN/*</li>
   <li>Using the same script to continue the training with pre-trained models </li>
 </ol>
-IMPORTANT: When the model is being trained again, we used --dataset_name path/GT_data/GT_TRAIN/* and we gave our model the saved discriminator and generator weights.
+IMPORTANT: When the model is being retrained, we used --dataset_name path/GT_data/GT_TRAIN/* and we gave our model the saved discriminator and generator weights.
 Furthermore we used the following learning rates: [0.001, 0.0002, 0.00001].
 We did not change other parameters.
 </p>

 <h5>1.2 SRGAN evaluation </h5>